Last updated: April 2026

 What is the legal fridge temperature in the UK?

 Keep chilled foods at 8°C or below.
 Most kitchens target 5°C to stay comfortably within range.
+See the FSA Safer Food Better Business guide for full requirements.

 What temperature should freezers be in the UK?

-−18°C or colder.
+-18°C or colder.
 Record at least twice daily per unit.
+This is a legal requirement under the Food Safety Act 1990.

 What temperature should food be cooked to in the UK?

 A common safe target is 75°C for 30 seconds at the core.
 You can also use approved time/temperature equivalents like 70°C for 2 minutes.
+See the FSA HACCP guidance for full details.

 What temperature is hot holding in the UK?